Pixel-Tomiii/ZombieClash/README.md

 ![The Map](https://user-images.githubusercontent.com/55916455/109423168-60dd2500-79d6-11eb-88c1-033fca3b4ac0.png)

 ### Attacking
   Each player can choose who they want to attack and which lane they want to attack down.
 They can choose different lanes for each mob they choose.
 Each mob costs a certain amount of elixir and tokens.
-Mobs can be upgraded using **upgrade points**. [^1]
+Mobs can be upgraded using **upgrade points¹**.

-[^1]: Tokens at the end of each round are converted into Upgrade Points.

 ### Defending
   There will be 3 options for defence.